frePPLe/frepple/doc/model-reference/operation-materials.rst

   | Produce (or consume) material at the end of a manufacturing order.
   | The quantity consumed or produced is proportional to the quantity of the
     manufacturing order.

 * | **transfer_batch**:
   | Consume (or produce) material in a number of batches of fixed size
     at various moments during the total duration of the manufacturing order (not including the setup time on the loaded resource).
+  | This feature is deprecated.
+Use
+    :doc:`operation dependencies </model-reference/operation-dependencies>`
+    or :doc:`operation material offsets </model-reference/operation-materials>`
+    instead.

 =============== ================= ===========================================================
 Field           Type              Description